stockmind/datascience-plus/README.md

 # Jupyter Data Science Notebook

-This is a Docker image based on the official Jupyter Data Science Notebook that just add some packages.
+This is a Docker image based on my Jupyter Sql Notebook, which in turn is based on the official Jupyter Data Science Notebook.
+This image just adds some useful packages.

 ## Launch